aPlaceForRandomStuff/luxembot/README.md

 [https://anidiotsguide_old.gitbooks.io/discord-js-bot-guide/content/getting-started/the-long-version](https://anidiotsguide_old.gitbooks.io/discord-js-bot-guide/content/getting-started/the-long-version.html)

-After you've got your bot permissions set up, bring it to live with `node bot.js`
+After you've got your bot permissions set up, bring it to life with `node bot.js`

+Your config.json file will also hold channel ids for certain channels as well as the names of your member and mod roles.

     Sowidawity Fowevew